+(A) A school district.
-(C) A charter school.

-(D) A regional occupational center or program operated by a joint powers authority.
-(E) A nonpublic, nonsectarian school, as defined in Section 56034.

-(c) Grants allocated pursuant to subdivision (b) shall be up to twenty thousand dollars (\$20,000) per teacher candidate in the residency program of the jurisdiction of the grant recipient, matched by that grant recipient on a dollar-for-dollar basis.
-Residents are also eligible for other forms of federal, state and local educational agency financial assistance to support the cost of their preparation.
-Grant program funding shall be used for, but is not limited to, any of the following: teacher preparation costs, stipends for mentor teachers, stipends for teacher candidates, recruitment costs, residency program staff, and mentoring and beginning teacher induction costs following initial preparation.
+- (B) A county office of education. - (C) A charter school. - (D) A regional occupational center or program operated by a joint powers authority. - (E) A nonpublic, nonsectarian school, as defined in Section 56034. - (c) Grants allocated pursuant to subdivision (b) shall be up to twenty thousand dollars (\$20,000) per teacher candidate in the residency program of the jurisdiction of the grant recipient, matched by that grant recipient on a dollar-for-dollar basis.
+Residents are also eligible for other forms of federal, state and local educational agency financial

-(d) A grant recipient shall not use more than 5 percent of a grant award for program administration costs.

-(e) A grant recipient shall provide a 100-percent match of grant funding in the form of one or both of the following:

-(1) One dollar (\$1) for every one dollar (\$1) of grant funding received that is to be used in a manner consistent with allowable grant activities pursuant to subdivision (c).

-(2) An in-kind match of program director personnel costs, mentor teacher personnel costs or other personnel costs related to the Teacher Residency Grant Program, provided by the grant recipient.

-(f) For purposes of this section, the following terms have the following meanings:

-(1) "Teacher residency program" is a grant applicant-based program that partners with one or more commission-approved teacher preparation programs offered by a regionally-accredited institution of postsecondary education in which a prospective teacher teaches at least one-half time alongside a teacher of record, who is designated as the experienced mentor teacher, for at least one full school year while designated as the experienced mentor teacher, for at least one full school year while engaging in initial preparation coursework.

-(2) An "experienced mentor teacher" for purposes of the Teacher Residency Grant Program is an educator who meets all of the following requirements:

-(A) Has at least three years of teaching experience and holds a clear credential in the subject in which the mentor teacher will be mentoring.

-(B) Has a record of successful teaching as demonstrated, at a minimum, by satisfactory annual performance evaluations for the preceding three years.

-(C) Receives specific training for the mentor teacher role, and engages in ongoing professional learning and networking with other mentors.

-(D) Receives compensation, appropriate release time, or both, to serve as a mentor in the initial preparation or beginning teacher induction component of the teacher residency program.

-(g) Grant recipients shall do all of the following:

-(1) Ensure that candidates are prepared to earn a preliminary teaching credential that will authorize the candidate to teach in a designated shortage field upon completion of the program.

-(2) Ensure that candidates are provided instruction in all of the following:

-(A) Teaching the content area or areas in which the teacher will become certified to teach.

-(B) Planning, curriculum development, and assessment.

-(C) Learning and child development.

-(D) Management of the classroom environment.

-(E) Use of culturally responsive practices, supports for language development, and supports for serving pupils with disabilities.

-(F) Professional responsibilities, including interaction with families and colleagues.

-(3) Provide each candidate mentoring and beginning teacher induction support following the completion of the initial credential program necessary to obtain a clear credential and ongoing professional development and networking opportunities during the candidate's first years of teaching.
+- assistance to support the cost of their preparation.
+Grant program funding shall be used for, but is not limited to, any of the following: teacher preparation costs, stipends for mentor teachers, stipends for teacher candidates, recruitment costs, residency program staff, and mentoring and beginning teacher induction costs following initial preparation. - (d) A grant recipient shall not use more than 5 percent of a grant award for program administration costs. - (e) A grant recipient shall provide a 100-percent match of grant funding in the form of one or both of the following: - (1) One dollar (\$1) for every one dollar (\$1) of grant funding received that is to be used in a manner consistent with allowable grant activities pursuant to subdivision (c). - (2) An in-kind match of program director personnel costs, mentor teacher personnel costs or other personnel costs related to the Teacher Residency Grant Program, provided by the grant recipient. - (f) For purposes of this section, the following terms have the following meanings: - (1) "Teacher residency program" is a grant applicant-based program that partners with one or more commission-approved teacher preparation programs offered by a regionally-accredited institution of postsecondary education in which a prospective teacher teaches at least one-half time alongside a teacher of record, who is designated as the experienced mentor teacher, for at least one full school year while engaging in initial preparation coursework. - (2) An "experienced mentor teacher" for purposes of the Teacher Residency Grant Program is an educator who meets all of the following requirements: - (A) Has at least three years of teaching experience and holds a clear credential in the subject in which the mentor teacher will be mentoring. - (B) Has a record of successful teaching as demonstrated, at a minimum, by satisfactory annual performance evaluations for the preceding three years. - (C) Receives specific training for the mentor teacher role, and engages in ongoing professional learning and networking with other mentors. - (D) Receives compensation, appropriate release time, or both, to serve as a mentor in the initial preparation or beginning teacher induction component of the teacher residency program. - (a) Grant recipients shall do all of the following: - (1) Ensure that candidates are prepared to earn a preliminary teaching credential that will authorize the candidate to teach in a designated shortage field upon completion of the program. - (2) Ensure that candidates are provided instruction in all of the following: - (A) Teaching the content area or areas in which the teacher will become certified to teach. - (B) Planning, curriculum development, and assessment. - (C) Learning and child development. - (D) Management of the classroom environment. - (E) Use of culturally responsive practices, supports for language development, and supports for serving pupils with disabilities. - (F) Professional responsibilities, including interaction with families and colleagues. - (3) Provide each candidate mentoring and beginning teacher induction support following the completion of the initial credential program necessary to obtain a clear